AFellowSpeedrunner/linux3ds-kernel/README.md

 After that, run './make_3ds.sh' and hold enter until you see compiler text.

 Literally, I am not kidding.
 Hold that enter key down.
 It will still work with you just holding enter.

+linux3ds-kernel is based off the ["linux"](https://github.com/linux-3ds/linux) repository from the ["Linux for 3DS" team](https://github.com/linux-3ds) and the [original linux](https://github.com/torvalds/linux) repository.